tzovas/KaGen_new/KaGen_hu_changes.md

 # Changes and additions for KaGen_hu

-This document describes changes and adaptations to [KaGen](https://github.com/sebalamm/KaGen) that are necessary to output large graphs and their coordinates.
+This document describes changes and adaptations to [KaGen](https://github.com/sebalamm/KaGen) that are necessary to output large geometric graphs and their coordinates.
+Generators that do not have coordinates (e.g. Barabasi-Albert) are unaffected by the changes.

 KaGen can produce random delaunay triangulation (rdg) and random geometric (rgg) graphs.
 Some tools, like Geographer, also require the coordinates of these graphs but KaGen does not stores